by Roger P. Levin, DDS

-Roger P. Levin, DDS, is founder and CEO of Levin Group, a leading dental management consulting firm that is dedicated to improving the lives of dentists through a diverse portfolio of lifetime services and solutions.
+Roger P. Levin, DDS, is founder and CEO of Levin Group, a leading dental practice management consulting firm that is dedicated to improving the lives of dentists through a diverse portfolio of lifetime services and solutions.
 Since the company’s inception in 1985, Dr. Levin has worked to bring the business world to dentistry.
-Levin Group may be reached at (888) 973-0000, or at www.levingroup.com.
+A popular lecturer, Dr. Levin addresses thousands of dentists and staff worldwide each year in 100-plus seminars and at the dental industry’s most prestigious meetings.